mimoo/cargo-dephell/README.md

 # Cargo-dephell

 This is work-in-progress.
+It's heavily biased towards the libra codebase (where we have a workspace, we don't have internal crates that are not listed in the workspace, we don't care about the rust edition of dependencies too much, etc.)

 The tool currently analyzes your crate, and prints out its list of direct dependencies sorted by risk.
 The risk is calculated based on: